rotaractbasaveshwaranagar/rotaractbasaveshwaranagar.github.io/content/english/upcoming_events/healthTalk.md

 ---

 ### About Event
-As we here more about the current situation around us, the more debilitating it is.
+As we hear more about the current situation around us, the more debilitating it is.

 _Is news the reality?_

-_What is the reaility?_
+_What is the reality?_

 _Do we need to know anything else?_